 I licked my lips.

-“Now you have had a little taste of Tuscany.”
+“Now you’ve had a little taste of Tuscany,” he said.

-I honestly liked the feel of his lips on mine, and craving more, I turned my face to him sweetly, “More please.”
+I liked the feel of his lips on mine, and craving more, I turned my face to him, “More please?”

 “Would you like a glass of your own?”

-I shook my head, “I will never drink it any other way”.
+“I will never drink it any other way.”

-We laughed as he transferred more of the gorgeous liquid from his mouth to mine.
-I felt very sexy and a little tipsy as well.
+He transferred more of the gorgeous liquid from his mouth to mine.
+I felt sexy and a little tipsy.

 “My darling, we must get you home to bed.”

-On the drive back to my apartment I was leaning against his body with my head on his shoulder.
-He turned and kissed me on the cheek gently and I let him find his way to my mouth.
-He kissed me deeply using his tongue while I felt my body responding.
-A deep yearning inside me wanted him.
+On the drive back to my apartment, I leaned against him, my head on his shoulder.
+His head turned, and he kissed my cheek.
+I encouraged him to find his way to my lips.
+He kissed me using his tongue.
+My body responded to a deep yearning inside me.
+I wanted him!

-I took his large hand and placed it on my thigh, my hand on top of his, and I guided him, sliding it up against my skin to my panty line.
-I pressed fingers against the silk between my legs so he could feel my wetness.
-He was breathing heavily when he turned to me and pushed his fingers deeper.
-I took my hand away and felt between his legs.
-He was hard and bulging.
+I took his hand and placed it on my thigh.
+I guided his warm fingers up to my panty line and pressed his warm hand against the silk between my legs.
+He was panting when he turned to me.
+I took my hand away and rested it where he was hard and bulging.

-I’ll never forget how sexy it was, us in the back of the limo with the lights of the city flashing intermittently like a strobe across our faces.
+I’ll never forget how sexy I felt in the back of the limo with the lights of the city flashing intermittently like a strobe across our faces.

-It had to be this way, and it was the way I wanted him.
-It couldn’t have been more perfect.
-When we arrived at my apartment I put my hands on his face and kissed his lips.
-His dark eyes grew bright when I said softly, “You are going to escort me up aren’t you?”
+When we arrived at my apartment, I put my hands on his face and kissed his lips.
+His dark eyes grew bright when I whispered,